MatthewHiggins2017/BIO724P/docs/UsingR/Local_R_Install.md

 ## **Step 4: Validate R Installation**

-Following installation, search for **R** in your installed programs.
-Click on it and bring up the R console.
+Once installed, search for **R** in your programs.
+Click on the relevant icon to bring up the R console.

 ![R Program Locator](../img/R_Search.png "")